chalmerj/introcs-lecture-notes/devel/rst/problem-solving-replace.rst

 Now we have to start thinking about what we have to work with.
 We have a string, and we have string methods.
-Have a look at the ideas of the each method (exact syntax not important at the moment).
+Have a look at the ideas of each method (exact syntax not important at the moment).
 Clearly we are going to have to deal with parts of strings, and the methods to deal with parts involve indices, so let us add to our visual model::